cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 Because `inlined` return value is never used, the compiler optimizes `main` function execution by creating an empty `ByteArray` and then drop it.
 This will actually reduce the code length while reducing the number of steps required to execute `main`.

 On the opposite, line 23 uses the `function_call` libfunc to execute normally the `not_inlined` function.
-This means that all the code from line 33 to 38 will be executed :
+This means that all the code from line 33 to 38 will be executed:

 ```rust,noplayground
 33	array_new<bytes31>() -> ([0]) // 12